liveview-native/liveview-client-iced/README.md

 ## Usage

-This plugin provides the SwiftUI rendering behavior of a Phoenix LiveView.
+This plugin provides the Iced rendering behavior of a Phoenix LiveView.
 Start by adding this plugin to a LiveView.
 We do this with `LiveViewNative.LiveView`:

 ```elixir
 defmodule MyAppWeb.HomeLive do